chinenual/synergize/docs/README.md

 <img src="https://github.com/chinenual/synergize/raw/master/docs/screenshots/logo-for-github.png?raw=true"/>

-A portable voice editor and librarian for the DKI Synergy synthesizer
+A portable voice editor and librarian for the DKI Synergy synthesizer with a GDS-like user interface.

 ## Features

 * Native support for MacOS, Windows and Linux.
 No need for a Kaypro.
 No need to emulate CP/M software.

+* An optional integration with the TouchOSC tablet control surface gives "GDS like" faders and buttons to control the Synergize editor.

 * Load and create virtual "carts" (CRT files).
 No need for a physical library of carts.